Bennyhwanggggg/Super-Mario-Clone-Cpp/README.md

 # Super Mario Clone
 Super Mario Clone made using C++ and SDL2.
+Compose of many levels like the actual Super Mario Game.

 ## Build Pre-requisites
 Windows: